By: Ronnie Brown on June 4th, 2021

 - How much mesh filters cost

-Metal mesh, also referred to as woven wire mesh, is a calculated array of individual metallic wires interlocked together, forming pore openings with an exact size.
+Woven wire mesh, or simply wire mesh, is a calculated array of individual metallic wires interlocked together, forming pore openings with an exact size.
 Prior to the centuries-old weaving process used to fabricate the mesh, specifications, such as the mesh count, wire diameter, weave pattern, layer configuration, and alloy, are all predetermined.

-Now, metal mesh can be molded and formed without compromising the integrity of the mesh openings.
+Now, wire mesh can be molded and formed without compromising the integrity of the mesh openings.
 This allows it to deliver desirable filtration for a wide range of industries.

 Filters are known to be porous materials designed to remove impurities and miscellaneous particles from liquids and gases.
 In the world of filtration, there are various materials used as filter media, such as metal fiber felt and wedge wire.

-There are many benefits associated with metal mesh filters.
-This includes the filter's ability to be cleaned, accuracy, flow rate, and durability.
+There are many benefits associated with wire mesh filters.
+This includes the filter's accuracy, flow rate, durability, and ability to be cleaned.

-Let's look into how metal mesh can deliver the listed benefits.
+Let's look into how wire mesh can deliver the listed benefits.

 This is especially true when a three-dimensional metal mesh filter is used.
 This is because three-dimensional mesh filters offset two layers of filter cloth, doubling the achievable flow rate.